Sagar-Shetty21/Sagar-Shetty21/README.md

-<h1 align="center">Hi 👋, I'm Sagar Shetty</h1>
+# Hi there, I'm Sagar Shetty 👋

-<h3 align="center">🌐 Web developer by day, code wizard by night – I spin HTML, CSS, and JavaScript spells to bring digital dreams to life.
-My keyboard is my wand, and bugs beware – I'm the ultimate exterminator!
-On a mission to turn caffeine into clean code and errors into opportunities for laughter.
-Join me in the quest for pixel perfection and the eternal hunt for the missing semicolon! 🪄🎩🦸‍♂️</h3>
+Welcome to my GitHub profile!
+I'm a passionate **Full Stack Developer** with 15 months of experience building web applications that are performant, scalable, and user-friendly.
+I enjoy solving complex problems, learning new technologies, and collaborating with others to create impactful solutions.

-# 💫 About Me:
+### 💫 About Me:

-- 🔭 I’m currently working on [a react-native game.](https://github.com/Sagar-Shetty21/Hand-Cricket-Game)
+- 🔭 I’m currently working on rebuilding my portfolio in 3D.

-- 🌱 I’m currently learning **Docker, AWS**
+- 🌱 I’m currently learning **Three.js**

 - 👨‍💻 All of my projects are available at [https://sagarshetty.netlify.app/#Work](https://sagarshetty.netlify.app/#Work)

-- 📫 How to reach me **sagarmshetty@outlook.com**
+- 📫 How to reach me **dev.sagarshetty@gmail.com**

 - 📄 Know about my experiences [https://sagarshetty.netlify.app/assets/Resume/resume.pdf](https://sagarshetty.netlify.app/assets/Resume/resume.pdf)